WillStevens/basic1K/README.md

-# basic8080
+# 1K Tiny BASIC
-A 1K Tiny BASIC interpreter for the Intel 8080 ("1K Tiny BASIC")
+A 1K Tiny BASIC interpreter for the Intel 8080

 It will soon be the 50th birthday of the
 Intel 8080 microprocessor.
 This is the